 Makes you a better athlete in the Sport of Life!

 Raises your energy level.
 The more muscle you have, the less effort you have to exert and the more energy you have available.

 Secures future protection against falls and fractures.
 If you age with dense bones, strong muscles, and good balance, your risk of injury plummets.

 Creates 22% more afterburn than aerobic exercise does.
 (Afterburn refers to the fat and calories that your body burns in the hours after you have finished your workout.)

-Are you still tempted to give up resistance training?
-If not, we have provided a short video on resistance band exercises for beginners.
+Are you still tempted to give up strength training?
+If not, we have provided a short video on resistance band exercises for beginners:

 Why aerobic exercise is not enough?